Safavid Iran: Government

-A court scene, with the name and titles of Shah Tahmasp inscribed over the building.
+A depiction of the court of Shah Tahmasp, with the name and titles of the ruler inscribed over the building.
 Khamsa of Nizami of Shah Tahmasp, 1539-1543.

 The Safavid state was one of checks and balance, both within the government and on a local level.
 At the apex of this system was the shah, with total power over the state, legitimized by his bloodline as a sayyid, or descendant of Muhammad.
 So absolute was his power, that the French merchant, and later ambassador to Iran, Jean Chardin thought the Safavid Shahs ruled their land with an iron fist and often in a despotic manner.
 To ensure transparency and avoid decisions being made that circumvented the shah, a complex system of bureaucracy and departmental procedures had been put in place that prevented fraud.
 Every office had a deputy or superintendent, whose job was to keep records of all actions of the state officials and report directly to the shah.
 The shah himself exercised his own measures for keeping his ministers under control by fostering an atmosphere of rivalry and competitive surveillance.
 And since the Safavid society was meritocratic, and successions seldom were made on the basis of heritage, this meant that government offices constantly felt the pressure of being under surveillance and had to make sure they governed in the best interest of their leader, and not merely their own.